Javran/ProjectEuler/ProjectEuler/README.md

 - `src/ProjectEuler` is the place for both solutions and stuff commonly shared.
 In particular, `ProblemX.hs` where `X` is a number, is the program for the corresponding problem.

+## Executables

+- `pet`: main program.
+  `pet run <problem-number>` to run the program for the specific problem.

+- `templater`: scripting for automating module list update.
+  (TODO) It is also in plan to support creating new problem program.

+- `XXX-example`: these are simple scripts just to save some typing time.
+  To use them, edit its environment variables as appropriate and rename droping the `-example` suffix.